 - Helps to avoid stress and behavior issues – a bored cat will often cause trouble.
 Clawing the furniture, pushing items of the shelf, and causing damage to human items are less likely to happen if the cat has a play companion.
 Instead of waking a human up to play at night, cats can keep each other company.
 Cats can be stressed out by changes in their environment, such as moving to a new home or having a new pet introduced to the household.
 When you have two cats, they can help to reduce each other’s stress by providing a sense of familiarity and comfort.
 Additionally, if one of your cats becomes ill or injured, having a companion can help to reduce their stress and aid in their recovery.

-- Cats teach each other – kittens and cats will teach each other important social skills.
+- Learning and Socialization as Cats teach each other – kittens and cats will teach each other important social skills.
 Using the litter box, how to play, play fighting, are all items cats can learn and evolve together.
 Cats are copycats and learn many behaviors from watching each other.

 Marrow feels that the gender of the pair doesn’t matter, but you should try to aim for a pair with similar body types, so they are compatible with play.
 She advises to slowly let them adapt to one another’s company, making sure to put them in separate areas of the house when you are not home to supervise.
 This separation should persist for about a month, so they can have a healthy amount of alone time.